 People Tree is one of Good On You’s ‘Great’ brands, so it comes as no surprise that one of its founders and former CEO, Safia Minney, happens to be the author of two excellent ethical fashion books on the workings of sustainable fashion brands.
 We love that she is tackling the critical topic of the consumers’ power to support sustainable fashion by making a conscious choice when purchasing new clothing.
 Just like our ambassador Emma Watson put it: “As consumers, we have so much power to change the world just by being careful with what we buy.”
 What we love even more is that Minney is not only sharing her knowledge on the topic but also concrete ideas.
 She gives insight into the workings and concepts of eco-friendly stores in her second book Slow Fashion.

 If that is still not enough for you, follow her on Twitter @safiaminney for even more inspirational content.

 Wear No Evil – Greta Eagan

 Looking good while doing good?
 Of course it’s possible.
 Just like we are trying to make your shopping easier by rating as many brands as we can, Greta Eagan shows you how to navigate both fashion and ethics.
-The make-up artist and beauty professional underlines that personal style and sense of self is far from being incompatible with an ecological approach to fashion.
-Quite the contrary, Eagan argues that style and sustainability can definitely live in harmony—a statement we couldn’t agree with more.
-Get your hands on this empowering book and learn about more progressive and ecological answers to the age-old question: “What should I wear today?”.
+The makeup artist and beauty professional underlines that personal style and sense of self are far from being incompatible with an ecological approach to fashion.
+Quite the contrary, Eagan argues that style and sustainability can live in harmony—a statement we couldn’t agree with more.
+Get your hands on this empowering book and learn about more progressive and ecological answers to the age-old question: “What should I wear today?”

-If you would like to hear more from Greta Eagan, have a look at her website or her Instagram account.
+If you would like to hear more from Greta Eagan, have a look at her website.